christhomper/AWS-Terraform-Templates/README.md

 ## Usage
 Follow these steps to deploy the infrastructure:

+     1. Open the terminal from your computer

-     1. From your terminal clone the repository, run: git clone git@github.com:christhomper/AWS-Terraform-Templates.git
+     2. From your terminal clone the repository, run command: git clone git@github.com:christhomper/AWS-Terraform-Templates.git

-     cd AWS-Terraform-Templates
+     3. Change directory from your terminal into the repository, run command: cd AWS-Terraform-Templates

-     3. Change directory once more into either Amazon Linux 2, Ubuntu, or Windows example, run this command to change directory into Amazon Linux 2: cd "Amazon Linux 2"
+     4. Change directory once more into either Amazon Linux 2, Ubuntu, or Windows:
+          example: run this command to change directory into Amazon Linux 2: cd "Amazon Linux 2"
           note: parentheses are important around the file you choose in this step

-     4. Initialize Terraform, run:
-          terraform init
+     5. Initialize Terraform, run command: terraform init

-     5. Generate and review Terraform execution plan, run: terraform plan
+     6. Generate and review Terraform execution plan, run command: terraform plan

-     6. Apply the Terraform configuration, run: terraform apply
+     7. Apply the Terraform configuration, run command: terraform apply

-     7. To destroy the created resources and clean up the environment, run: terraform destroy
+     8. To destroy the created resources and clean up your environment, run command: terraform destroy

 Note: Ensure that you review and understand the Terraform execution plan before applying changes to your infrastructure.